sifinell/AzureLLMEvaluator/README.md

 ## Result Tracking

 The evaluation results will be saved in the `output` directory with a timestamped filename.
 You can track metrics and download the full evaluation report as a JSON file.
 This allows for easy monitoring of model performance across different evaluation runs.
+In the same file you will see a link to look at the results in AI Foundry, this way you can compare results of multiple evaluations.

 ## Contributing